zarthur/CSCC-Fundamentals-Android-Notes/week_04/readme.md

 ### Primitive Type Wrappers
-**Primitive Type Wrappers** are classes that provide a way of representing primative-type-based values using reference types.
+**Primitive Type Wrappers** are classes that provide a way of representing primitive-type-based values using reference types.
 The primitive type based wrappers are:

 - Boolean